Information on Access, Opportunity, and Belonging

 Programs and Organizations

-Members fo the Department of Psychological Sciences also work with numerous Kansas State University programs to foster DEIB.
+Members of the Department of Psychological Sciences also work with numerous Kansas State University programs to foster belonging of everyone.
 These programs include:

 The Developing Scholars Program offers historically underrepresented students opportunities to gain valuable research experience along with peer and faculty member mentoring and the benefits of being part of a community of researchers advancing the science of psychology.

-The McNair Scholars Program (The Ronald E. McNair Postbaccalaureate Achievement Program) is a TRIO Program funded by a grant from the federal Department of Education to prepare talented undergraduates for graduate study, with the goal of increasing the number of Ph.D. recipients from underrepresented socio-economic and ethnic groups.
+The McNair Scholars Program (The Ronald E. McNair Postbaccalaureate Achievement Program) is program funded by a grant from the federal Department of Education to prepare talented undergraduates for graduate study, with the goal of increasing the number of Ph.D. recipients from underrepresented socio-economic and ethnic groups.
 To be eligible, students must either be first-generation and income-limited, or a member of a group that is underrepresented in higher education.
-The McNair Scholars Program is a program within the Office of Student Success and is structured to prepare undergraduates for successful careers as professors and professional researchers.
+The McNair Scholars Program is structured to prepare undergraduates for successful careers as professors and professional researchers.
 Scholars receive advice and assistance in preparing themselves academically for graduate school, searching for graduate programs to apply to, completing the application process, and deciding what program to enter.
 This preparation is offered in the form of classes, colloquia, advising, tutoring, faculty mentoring, and the completion of a Summer Research Internship.
 Scholars conduct original research, write reports, make presentations, and have the opportunity to attend research conferences.

 The Research Immersion: Pathways to STEM (RiPS) has as its goal to double the number of underrepresented minorities (URM) graduating with baccalaureate science, technology, engineering and mathematics (STEM) degrees from K-State.
 The program is aimed at increasing the quality and quantity of students successfully completing STEM baccalaureate degree programs, and increasing the number of students interested in, academically qualified for, and matriculated into programs of graduate study.
 It recognizes Louis Stokes, a long-term African American congressman from Ohio.

-The K-State Office for the Advancement of Women in Sciences and Engineering ( KAWSE) is also a part of the Office of Student Success and works to increase the participation, retention and advancement of girls and women in Science, Technology, Engineering and Math.
+The K-State Office for the Advancement of Women in Sciences and Engineering ( KAWSE) works to increase the participation, retention and advancement of girls and women in Science, Technology, Engineering and Math.
 The office serves as home of the ADVANCE, SUCCEED, EXCITE! and GROW programs.
 These programs are open to all genders, and emphasize the exciting educational and professional opportunities available in the various STEM disciplines.

 • GROW (Girls Researching Our World) is a hands-on programs for 6th-8th graders, designed to inspire students to pursue a STEM career.